aaakulchyk/advent-of-code-2024/README.md

 ## Run Commands

-Navigate to a folder corresponding a particular day of the Advent and execute one of the following commands depending on the desired source language.
+Navigate to a folder corresponding to a particular day of the Advent and execute one of the following commands depending on the desired source language.

 ### Zig